VIRGINIA MARINE RESOURCES COMMISSION

 PREAMBLE

-This chapter amends and re-adopts, as amended, previous chapter 4 VAC 20-490-10 which was promulgated December 19, 2006 and made effective on December 21, 2006.
-The effective date of this chapter, as amended, is May 1, 2007.
+This chapter amends and re-adopts, as amended, previous chapter 4 VAC 20-490-10 et seq. which was promulgated September 27, 2022 and made effective on October 1, 2022.
+The effective date of this chapter, as amended, is November 1, 2022.

 4 VAC 20-490-10.
-PURPOSE.
+Purpose.

-The purpose of this chapter is to ensure the conservation of shark resources by preventing overfishing by commercial and recreational fisheries and to control the practice of finning.
+The purpose of this chapter is to ensure the conservation of shark resources, by preventing overfishing by commercial and recreational fisheries, and to control the practice of finning.

 4 VAC 20-490-20.
-DEFINITIONS.
+Definitions.

 The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise.

-"Carcass Length" means that length measured in a straight line from the anterior edge of the first dorsal fin to the posterior end of the shark carcass.
+"Carcass length" means that length measured in a straight line from the anterior edge of the first dorsal fin to the posterior end of the shark carcass.

 Blacktip, Carcharhinus limbatus